 Many modern cars have Wi-Fi capabilities.
 A common facility also available for some time is the ability to “pair” the smartphone to the car to access messages, calendar, contacts, etc, and make phone calls.
 This has largely been done with Bluetooth, but since the car has Wi-Fi already, a Wi-Fi based solution could be preferable.

-To accomplish this, either the car needs to recognize phone and query it with a security validation, or the phone needs to recognize car and initiate the security validation.
-However, both devices are likely to change MAC addresses for privacy reasons.
+For security reasons, to accomplish this pairing, likely an association is created (infrastructure or peer-to-peer) based on either the car recognizing the phone and querying it with a security validation, or the phone needs to recognize car and initiate the security validation.
+However, both devices are likely to change their MAC addresses for privacy reasons.

-Randomized MAC address impacts
+Changing MAC address impacts

 Due to the car changing its MAC address frequently enough to prevent tracking, the phone no longer can detect which car it should pair to.
 Similarly, the phone changing its MAC address frequently enough, also for the same privacy/anti-tracking reasons, means the car cannot recognize or determine when a “paired” phone is in range and appropriate to initiate the security negotiation.